-The carnival dominates the historic downtown area in the city of Ponce.
-The celebration takes place in February, in the days leading up to Ash Wednesday and the start of Lent.
+The carnival dominates the historic downtown area in the city of Ponce, with the bulk of events taking place at the Plaza las Delicias (Town Plaza) and the Casa Alcalde (Ponce City Hall).
+The celebration takes place in February or March with the exact date varying from year to year, but it always occurs in the week leading up to Ash Wednesday and the start of Lent.

 What to Expect

-In addition to marauding costumed vejigantes, expect a lot of traditional bomba y plena music, plenty of eating and drinking, and a chanting, boisterous crowd.
-There is also a parade for the King and Queen of the Carnival, and the aforementioned "Burial of the Sardine."
-It's Puerto Rico's biggest party, and it's a family event; you'll see mini vejigantes all over the place.
-Expect crowds, loud music, loud revelers, and a good time!
+In addition to marauding costumed vejigantes, expect a lot of traditional bomba y plena percussion music and an abundance of eating and drinking.
+Visitors can also watch a parade for the King and Queen of the Carnival and the "Burial of the Sardine."
+It's Puerto Rico's biggest party and a family-friendly event, so you'll see mini-vejigantes all over the place and can expect crowds, loud music and revelers, and a good time for all ages.